Taking the Journey to Adaptive Tech

 "Do you want to be excellent, or do you want to be comfortable?"

-- words spoken by British Paralympic medallist Stef Reid at this year's IT Strategy Briefing.
+- British Paralympic medallist Stef Reid at IT Lab's annual IT Strategy Briefing.

 Stef Reid, British Paralympian and ITSB18 keynote speaker